-Real-time monitoring of grain size and concentration in ore suspensions
+Real-time monitoring of grain size and concentration in ore slurries

 The particle size is of particular importance in this process.
 If the particles are too large, unwanted accessory minerals cannot be separated from the ore.
 The ore concentrate obtained only has a low purity.
 Overgrinding, on the other hand, results in high milling costs and low throughput as well as an increased need for chemicals in flotation.
 Furthermore, flotation cells are sensitive to solid overloading.
 Another relevant process parameter is therefore the solid concentration of the ore suspensions fed to the flotation cells.